ZahraKhademi1997/MOTR/README.md

 - `main.py`:
 1. Adding AppleMOTS data path
 2. Adding args for masks in Loss coefficients
+3. Adding args for masks in matcher coefficients
-3. Adding segmentation parameters in optimizer
+4. Adding segmentation parameters in optimizer
-4. Adding learning rates and losses to tensorboard
+5. Adding learning rates to the optimizer

 ## Execution Command
 ```bash